Intermesh/docker-groupoffice-development/README.md

    docker-compose run composer install
    ```````````````````````````````````

-5. Install Group-Office by going to http://localhost/install
+5. Install Group-Office by going to http://localhost/install.
+   Note: Database name, username and password are all "groupoffice".
+Use "db" as hostname.

 6. Stop the containers: